JoachimBaumann/SemesterProject-BigdataGroup12/producer/README.md

 kubectl run python  -n python -i --tty --image python:3.11 -- bash
 ```

+If you want to launch and run an existing python container, use:
+kubectl exec -it python -n python -- bash

 ### **Step 5**: Transfer Datasets to the Container

 1. Generate a `datasets` directory in the container: